fasalzaman/Office365PartnerAccelerator/Security, Compliance, & Identity Workshop/Identity_workshop_01.md

 Improve their security posture by providing discoverability, visibility, guidance, and control.
 Compare with benchmarks and establish key performance indicators (KPIs).

-•	Self-Service Password Reset (SSPR) – As the Microsoft 365 admin, you can let people use the self-service password reset tool so you don't have to reset passwords for them.
+•	**Self-Service Password Reset (SSPR)** – As the Microsoft 365 admin, you can let people use the self-service password reset tool so you don't have to reset passwords for them.
 Less work for you!

-•	Multifactor Authentication (MFA) – To provide an additional level of security for sign-ins, you must use multi-factor authentication (MFA), which uses both a password, which should be strong, and an additional verification method based on:
+•	**Multifactor Authentication (MFA)** – To provide an additional level of security for sign-ins, you must use multi-factor authentication (MFA), which uses both a password, which should be strong, and an additional verification method based on:
     * Something you have with you that is not easily duplicated, such as a smart phone.
     * Something you uniquely and biologically have, such as your fingerprints, face, or other biometric attribute.
 The additional verification method is not employed until after the user's password has been verified.
 With MFA, even if a strong user password is compromised, the attacker does not have your smart phone or your fingerprint to complete the sign-in.

-•	Conditional Access (CA) - The modern security perimeter now extends beyond an organization's network to include user and device identity.
+•	**Conditional Access Policy** - The modern security perimeter now extends beyond an organization's network to include user and device identity.
 Organizations can utilize these identity signals as part of their access control decisions.
 Conditional Access is the tool used by Azure Active Directory to bring signals together, to make decisions, and enforce organizational policies.
 Conditional Access is at the heart of the new identity driven control plane.

-•	Azure AD Application Management (SHA and SSO) - Azure Active Directory is an Identity and Access Management (IAM) system.
+•	**Azure AD Application Management (SHA and SSO)** - Azure Active Directory is an Identity and Access Management (IAM) system.
 It provides a single place to store information about digital identities.
 You can configure your software applications to use Azure AD as the place where user information is stored.
 Azure AD must be configured to integrate with an application.
 In other words, it needs to know what applications are using it as an identity system.
 The process of keeping Azure AD aware of these applications, and how it should handle them, is known as application management.
 You manage applications on the Enterprise applications blade located in the Manage section of the Azure Active Directory portal.